top of page

 of Gourmet Gatherings.

-Foraging is my full-time profession, and my greatest passion; when I am not foraging for work, you will find me foraging for fun, with my beautiful spaniel sidekick at my side, Samphire, an incredible mushroom-hunter!
+Foraging is my full-time profession, and my greatest passion; when I am not foraging for work, you will find me foraging for fun, with my spaniel sidekick at my side, Samphire, an incredible mushroom-hunter!

 Book a foraging course online, or reach out to me by email for anything else!